-Depression: A (major depressive disorder or clinical depression) is a common but serious mood disorder.
-It causes severe symptoms that affect how an individual feels, thinks, and how the handle daily activities, i.e. sleeping, eating and working.
+Dr. Jimenez Depression Support.
+A (major depressive disorder or clinical depression) is a common but serious mood disorder.
+It causes severe symptoms that affect how individuals feel, think, and handle daily activities, i.e., sleeping, eating, and working.
 To be diagnosed with depression, the symptoms must be present for at least two weeks.

 - Persistent sad, anxious, or “empty” mood.